14 Work With Fragments From Dependencies

 • Configure rule sets in dynamic forms in fragments;.

-If you've added any dependencies that contain fragments, the fragments will be listed in the App UIs pane in the Navigator.
+If you've added any dependencies that contain fragments, the fragments are listed in the App UIs pane in the Navigator.
 (The Navigator's Dependencies pane lists the dependencies added to your extension.
 For more on how to do this, see Add a Dependency.)
 When you look at a dependency in the App UIs pane, it will contain a Fragments node that you can expand to see all the fragments it contains: